 About construction induction training (white card)

-In Victoria, all construction induction training courses must be conducted in a face-to-face classroom environment (although some RTO's have been approved to deliver this training via live video link during the COVID-19 pandemic).
-Construction Induction Training is not permitted to be delivered by online training or elearning (computer based training that is completed at your own pace, at a time convenient to you).
+In Victoria, all construction induction training courses must be conducted in a face-to-face classroom environment.
+Construction Induction Training is not permitted to be delivered online.

 List of Registered Training Organisations